 There were other dishes to sample but the Satés trumped.
 As did noodles. or Bami.
 When you ordered a bowl of the noodles, you got them in a bowl, with some hot soup ladled over and topped with meatballs or tofu, followed by veggies and then crispy onions, chili or sambal (hot chili sauce/paste).
 If you wanted some Kroekpoek (Prawn crackers), you got them too – in a variety of colours and shapes.
 If you wanted freshly steamed rice, you were in luck, for in Indonesia, there is never a shortage of rice…or noodles.
 And even smiling faces.

 So that was the first stall only.
-I was full…with a little space for Tjendol which I wasn’t sure off at first.
-It looked kind of strange… till I tasted it.
-And doffed my hat to the ingenuity displayed in this drink-dessert, which is made up of fruit, caramel syrup and coconut milk, all assembled in a cup.
-The amazing thing apart from is heavenly nature is that the ingredients layer themselves to paint a very prety picture and once I watched it being made, I vowed to myself that this will make a repeat appearance, in my kitchen someday soon.
+I was full…with a little space for Tjendol which I didn’t understand at first.
+It sounded like it had a lot of savoury elements till I tasted it.
+And doffed my hat to the ingenuity displayed in this drink-dessert, which is made of fruit, caramel syrup and coconut milk, assembled in a cup.
+The amazing thing apart from its heavenly nature is that the ingredients layer themselves to paint a very pretty picture and once I watched it being made, I vowed to myself that this would make a repeat appearance, in my kitchen someday soon.

 I did glimpse other varieties – made with black jelly; and with young coconut shavings and rose syrup, all topped with coconut milk.
 Can you imagine the taste of this cool, creamy drinks on a steaming hot summer’s day?

 By the time I was done with the drink, I was done.
 Finished.
 No space for anything else.
 It kind of reminded me of how my life began as a food-eater.
 This time though, I didn’t cry.
 I knew I wouldn’t be able to fit another thing in so I focussed on what else was going on around me.